 As an example of the many ways that the power elite directly involve themselves in government, I show how unpaid federal advisory committees give advice to various departments of the executive branch, including an in-depth study of one of these committees based on the minutes of its meetings.

-To demonstrate the social cohesion of the power elite, I've assembled a document (including photos) on the Bohemian Grove, a playground for the powerful that serves as their summer camp for the last two weeks of July in the redwoods of Northern California.
+To demonstrate the social cohesion of the power elite, I've assembled a document (including photos) about the Bohemian Grove, a playground for the powerful that serves as their summer camp for the last two weeks of July in the redwoods of Northern California.

 This document's URL: http://whorulesamerica.net/power/